Ckef/groufix/README.md

 * __Heap allocations__.
 To facilitate concurrent creation of resources, all `gfx_alloc_*` and `gfx_free_*` functions are thread-safe with respect to the `GFXHeap`.

-* __Memory resource operations__.
-To facilitate concurrent modification of resources, operations performed on _different_ resources are thread-safe with respect to the `GFXHeap` that allocated them.
+* __Resource operations__.
+To facilitate concurrent modification of memory resources, operations performed on _different_ resources are thread-safe with respect to the `GFXHeap` that allocated them.

 * __Dependency objects__.
 To facilitate concurrent synchronization of resources, the `gfx_dep_*` macro family is thread-safe with respect to the `GFXDependency`.